 Physical Examination and Health Assessment Online for Seidel's Guide to Physical Examination, 8th Edition

 Corresponding to Seidel’s Guide to Physical Examination, 8th Edition, Physical Examination and Health Assessment Online simplifies assessment skills and makes learning easier with video clips, animations, interactive activities, and review questions.
-It also features self-paced learning modules with capstone case studies for each body system to help you understand and apply physical exam and health assessment principles and techniques.
-Developed by clinicians and educators Jane Ball, Joyce Dains, John Flynn, Barry Solomon, and Rosalyn Stewart, this online course is designed to work as an independent learning experience or as a complement to classroom lectures and clinicals.
+It also features self-paced learning modules with capstone case studies for each body system to help students understand and apply physical exam and health assessment principles and techniques.
+This online course is designed to work as an independent learning experience or as a complement to classroom lectures and clinicals.

 Some content has been removed from this site because Flash is no longer supported on web browsers.